Eveline Widmer-Schlumpf

 Eveline Widmer-Schlumpf (born 16 March 1956) is a Swiss politician and lawyer who served as a Member of the Swiss Federal Council from 2008 to 2015.
-A member of the Swiss People's Party (SVP/UDC) until 2008, she has since then been a member of the Conservative Democratic Party (BDP/PBD).
+A member of the Swiss People's Party (SVP/UDC) until 2008, she was then a member of the splinter Conservative Democratic Party (BDP/PBD) until 2021, when that party merged into The Centre.
 Widmer-Schlumpf was the head of the Federal Department of Justice and Police from 2008 to 2010, when she became head of the Federal Department of Finance.
 She served as President of the Swiss Confederation in 2012.

 Biography

 Family, education and early career

 Widmer-Schlumpf is married and has three children.
 She is the daughter of Federal Councillor Leon Schlumpf.
 She is the second Federal Councillor whose father had held the same office after Eugène Ruffy, as well as the sixth woman to be elected to the Swiss Federal Council.
 Eveline Widmer-Schlumpf is also patron of the project SAFFA 2020, alongside the Federal Councillors Doris Leuthard, Simonetta Sommaruga and former Federal Councillor Micheline Calmy-Rey.

 Widmer-Schlumpf received her degree in law at the University of Zürich in 1981 and her LLD in 1990.
 She worked as a lawyer from 1987 to 1998.
 She was elected to the district court of Trin in 1985, presiding from 1991 to 1997.
 As a member of the Swiss People's Party, she was elected to the Grand Council of Grisons from 1994 to 1998; that year she was elected to the cantonal government as the first woman, acting as president in 2001 and 2005.